 Getting a printed piece of mail physically into your customer’s hands creates strong impressions in the brain.
 It establishes an anchor for your brand experience.
 So why not start there?
 Start with print.

-Much like the viral Instagram photo which challenged you to figure out how many girls are in the picture, your goal as a marketer should be to amplify your efforts.
+Your goal as a marketer should be to amplify your efforts.
 Imagine your message reflected endlessly, repeating and echoing in the mind of your customer.
 It all begins with something real and physical, then it’s virtually reflected from there on out.

 How do you do it?

 - Start with something physical, a direct mail piece for instance.
 Make that your focus.
 It’s the anchor in your customer’s brain – they’ll remember it.
 You’re establishing a one-to-one link.